KC Saints Swim School

-The cost for swimming for Term 2 will be $60 per child for the term, for one day a week (includes pool entry).
-Please note that the cost is a commitment for the whole term, regardless of the number of sessions attended.
-If you would like your child to swim two days a week (dependent on numbers) the cost is $120 per child.
+The cost for swimming for Term 1 will be $60 per child for the term, for one day a week (includes pool entry).
+Unfortunately, we are unable to offer the option of two days a week due to expected enrolment numbers.
+Please note that parent’s fee accounts will be charged based on your registration, and the cost is a commitment for the whole term, regardless of the number of sessions attended.

 What should I wear?

 - Swimmers wear navy blue bathers.
 Kalamunda Christian School bathers are available from the uniform shop for both boys and girls.

 - All swimmers must have their own pair of goggles.